Dave Isay takes StoryCorps beyond the booth

 Help us spark a global movement to record and preserve meaningful conversations with one another that results in an ever-growing digital archive of the collective wisdom of humanity.

 For Dave Isay, listening is an act of love.
-He wants everyone to experience the power of having their story heard and appreciated.
+He wants everyone to experience the power of having their story heard.
 That’s why he founded StoryCorps, an archive of interviews between everyday people.
 StoryCorps began in a booth at Grand Central Terminal in New York, and quickly became a hit.
 StoryCorps mobile booths started traveling across the United States, in search of diverse voices.
 But Dave sees potential to expand further.
-With the StoryCorps.me app, anyone, anywhere can record an interview.
+With the StoryCorps.me app, anyone can record an interview, anywhere.
 The app provides easy-to-use tools to prepare questions, tag interviews, and instantly upload recordings to the Library of Congress’ American Folklife Center.
-The goal: to widen the scope of what’s already the largest single collection of human voices.
+The goal: to widen the scope of the largest collection of human voices.

 - Download the StoryCorps.me app